blocknotes/rails-event-sourcing/README.md

   on TodoItems::Created, trigger: ->(todo_item) { puts ">>> TodoItems::Created [##{todo_item.id}]" }
   on TodoItems::Completed, async: Notifications::TodoItems::Completed
 end
-# Now when the event TodoItems::Created is created the trigger callback is executed
+# When the event TodoItems::Created is created the trigger callback is executed
+# When the event TodoItems::Completed is created a job to create a Notifications::TodoItems::Completed event is scheduled
 ```

 ## To do